danielegiulianini/qu-bft/README.md

 #### Quorum thresholds setting

-Before running clients or replicas, the quorum thresholds needs to be set according to the worst-case faults scenario to face in your distributed system.
+Before running clients or replicas, the quorum thresholds needs to be set according to the worst-case faults' scenario to face in your distributed system.
 Here, we want to tolerate up to two replica fails, one of which of byzantine nature.

 ```scala